A Tutorial on Thompson Sampling: Cascading Recommendations

-Note that $\alpha_k / (\alpha_k + \beta_k)$ represents the expected value of the click probability $\theta_k$, while the second term represents an optimistic boost that encourages exploration.
-As the observations accumulate, the denominator $\sqrt{\alpha_k + \beta_k}$ grows, reducing the degree of optimism.
+for $k \in \{1,\ldots,K\}$, where $\alpha_k / (\alpha_k + \beta_k)$ represents the expected value of the attraction probability $\theta_k$, while the second term represents an optimistic boost that encourages exploration.
+Notice that the parameter $c \geq 0$ controls the \emph{degree of optimism}.
+When $c=1$, the above-defined UCB reduces to the standard UCB1, which is considered and analyzed in the context of cascading bandits in \citep{kveton2015cascading}.
+In practice, we can select $c$ through simulations to optimize performance.

 Figure \ref{fig:cascade_coherent} presents results from applying CascadeTS and CascadeUCB based on UCB1.
 These results are generated by randomly sampling $1000$ cascading bandit instances, $K=1000$ and $J=100$, in each case sampling each attraction probability $\theta_k$ independently from $\mathrm{Beta}(1, 40)$.
 For each instance, CascadeUCB and CascadeTS are applied over 20000 time periods, initialized with $(\alpha_k, \beta_k)=(1,40)$.
 The plots are of per-period regrets averaged over the $1000$ simulations.